casper-network/casper-java-sdk/README.md

 This version requires a JAR build using gradle

-To build, first clone the main branch, then run the following gradle command in the root to build the jar:
+To build, first clone the main branch, then run the gradle command as shown below to build the jar:

 ```bash
 git clone https://github.com/casper-network/casper-java-sdk.git
 cd casper-java-sdk

 gradle casperJar
 ```